What is Cristiano Ronaldo's "Siuuuu" celebration about?

-The Manchester United star is one of the most recognisable faces on the planet, and his celebration – where he jumps in the air, spins around, and lands with his arms outstretched by his sides – has become an iconic football image.
+The former Manchester United and Real Madrid star is one of the most recognisable faces on the planet, and his celebration – where he jumps in the air, spins, and lands with his arms outstretched – has become an very familiar sight, but it's the sound issuing forth from that famous visage that has become an international phenomenon.

 What does Cristiano Ronaldo's "Siuuuu" celebration mean?

-But where does the noise come from, and what does it mean?
-The Portuguese forward explains that it derives from "si", the Spanish for "yes".
+But where does the noise actually mean?
+The Portuguese forward explains that it derives from 'si', the Spanish for 'yes'.

 "I just scored the goal and it just came out.
 It was just natural, to be honest.
 Since that, I started to do it more often and I feel like the supporters and the fans see it and they’re like ‘Cristiano, siiiiiiuuuu’.